David Shaw (painter)

 David Shaw (4 March 1952 – 27 December 1989) was an English painter, print-maker and lecturer.

+Biography

 The son of William Shaw by his wife Alice Frid, David Douglas Ernest Shaw was born in Kent, where he lived all his life.
 He was educated at Canterbury College of Art from 1970–73 and then returned there around 1984 as a lecturer in the Fine Art department and drawing tutor to Graphics Department.

-Critical description
+Art career

+Six of Shaw's paintings were exhibited in The Male Nude, A Modern View, at Homeworks in London, which ran from 15 November 1983 until January 1984.